UniversalMinecraftAPI/UniversalMinecraftAPI/docs/configuration.md

 The `groups` section is a bit more difficult to understand than `users`.
 Again, how the name is specified depends on the format.
 The following options are present in all implementations:

-* `default-permission`: The default permission for this group.
+* `default_permission`: The default permission for this group.
 See the description of the permission model below for more information about this value.
-* `inherits-from`: A list of the groups this group inherits from.
+* `inherits_from`: A list of the groups this group inherits from.
 Again, see the description of the permission model below for more information about this value.
 * `permissions`: Contains a map of permission paths to their values.
 It can also contain a nested map.
 In that case, the key `default` specifies the permission for the parent value.
 So, for example